 Following the consultation launched at the Spring Budget 2021, R&D tax reliefs will be reformed to support modern research methods by expanding qualifying expenditure to include data and cloud costs, to more effectively capture the benefits of R&D funded by the reliefs through refocusing support towards innovation in the UK, and to target abuse and improve compliance.
 These changes will take effect from April 2023.

 How we can help

 Obtaining tax relief for companies incurring R&D expenditure can only be achieved if the relevant conditions are met.
 It is therefore vital that professional advice is sought at an early stage.
-If your company is in the Warwickshire area we would welcome the chance assist you in this area.
+If your company is in the Leicestershire area we would welcome the chance assist you in this area.
 Please do not hesitate to contact us at Select Accountants Ltd.